 5. Fix problems on your Mac

 If Ventura still won’t install, the problem may be caused by files on your Mac conflicting with the update process.
-Issues like this are often caused by ‘junk’ files — files left behind by applications, files that should have been temporary but were never deleted, or even launch agents.
+Issues like this are often caused by ‘junk’ files — system log files, files that should have been temporary but were never deleted, or user cache.

-One way to remove these files quickly and easily is to use the System Junk tool in CleanMyMac X. It looks for junk files on your Mac, shows them to you, and lets you delete them all at once.
+One way to remove these files quickly and easily is to use the Cleanup tool in CleanMyMac.
+It looks for junk files on your Mac, shows them to you, and lets you delete them all at once.
 As a bonus, it will free up several gigabytes of space on your boot drive!

 There are lots of reasons why your Mac won’t update to Ventura.
 However, if you follow the steps above in order, you will eliminate the most likely causes and eventually find the reason.
 Then you can follow the instructions to fix the problem, and you should be able to install Ventura and enjoy using it on your Mac.